 No pumping monitoring program currently exists in the Basin and this data is not available for any of the wells with groundwater elevation data.
-This has been identified as a data gap.
+Although this is estimated using the SVIHM, reported groundwater extraction data has been identified as a data gap.